|The Houston Riots and

 While Texas might have been a paradise for soldiers and outdoorsmen, it could be a nightmare for blacks in uniform.
 Violence

 involving black soldiers in the state was common throughout the first quarter of the 20th century.
 There were confrontations, most

-called “riots,” with white civilians at several stops, including the madness at Fort Brown in Brownsville where the entire 25th
+called “riots,” with white civilians at several stops, including the madness in Brownsville at Fort Brown where the entire 25th

 Infantry First Battalion was discharged without honor by President Roosevelt as a result of the Brownsville “raid.”

-police officer on August 13, 1906.
+of a police officer on August 13, 1906.
 (The previous night a white woman reported being attacked by one of the soldiers.)
 The next

-and all of the men testified they knew nothing of the shooting.
+events and all of the men testified they knew nothing of the shooting.